6 Tips For Eco Friendly Wrapping

 You can also add your own embellishments to a fairly plain fabric wrap from the contents of your sewing box - tassels, ribbon, buttons etc.

-On The First Day Of Christmas, My True Love Said To Me - Reuse To Save Chopping Down Trees
+4. On The First Day Of Christmas, My True Love Said To Me, Reuse To Save Chopping Down Trees...La La La

 We’ve talked a bit about reuse, which is of course the most eco friendly way to go.
 Take it to full eco geekdom status with the following ideas:

-Use old magazines, newspaper and tissue to wrap gifts.
-For smaller presents I cut up large paper envelopes that I have received, as it works in the same way as brown paper wrapping.
+You can also use old magazines, newspapers and tissue to wrap gifts.
+For smaller presents I cut up large paper envelopes that I have received, as it works in the same way as brown paper wrap.
 I send many of my orders in grass paper envelopes which would make lovely gift wrap.
 Check out this Pinterest board by Pebble Magazine for more inspiration (image below by Pebble Magazine).

 Add Bells & Whistles

 Tags can be an expensive way to let a person know who the present is for and from.
-You either ditch this step all together, particularly if you are handing over your gift in person, or try making your own.
+You either ditch this step altogether, particularly if you are handing over your gift in person, or make your own which is very easy.

-A free way to make tags, and a tradition going back through the Rowe family, is to cut up the previous years Christmas cards.
+A free way to make tags, and a tradition going back through my family, is to cut up the previous years Christmas cards.
 It takes a bit of time but children usually quite like to get involved, so it can become a family activity.
+Simply cut out the pictures in any shape that you want to.
+Ours are usually all sorts of shapes and sizes and imperfect but it all adds to the charm.